ummadiviany/pds_assignment2/README.md

        h. `get_students_count` : Get the number of students assigned to the teacher
 5. The `id` attribute of the Student and Teacher class should be auto generated.
 6. Implement the `__str__` method for the Class, Student and Teacher classes.
+7. Demonstrate the use of implemented classes by creating a class object and adding students and teachers to it.
+8. The demo driver code should make use of all the implemented methods of the classes.
+9. This task has no test cases.
+You can test your code by running the `cms_classes.py` file.
+10. This task will not be auto-graded.

 ### Task 7 : Collections and Sequences in Python : Application to Medical Transcriptions
 1. The task is to implement the set of functions in `medical_transcription.py` file.
 2. These functions are to be used to process the medical transcriptions in `data/mtsamples.csv` file.
 3. This task is heavily oriented towards the use of collections and sequences in Python.
 Use the most appropriate collections and sequences as possible.
 4. For working with the CSV file, you can use the `csv` module in Python or the `pandas` module. `pandas` doesn't come pre-installed with Python.
-5. You can install it using `pip install pandas` command.
+You can install it using `pip install pandas` command.
-6. In this task you will be implementing the following functions:
+5. In this task you will be implementing the following functions:
    1. `get_medical_specalities`
       - Implement the function `get_medical_specalities` in `medical_transcription.py` file.
       - This function should return a list of all the medical specialities from the `medical_specialty` column in the `data/mtsamples.csv` file.
 The list should not contain any duplicates.
 The list should be sorted in alphabetically ascending order.